Best High School Football Programs by State

 Notable players: OL Mark Schlereth (1984), RB Mike Connaker (1994), LB Nik Healy (1996), FB Brandon Drumm (1997), DB Leo Aukusitino (2008), QB Amu Aukusitino (2011)

-Notable coaches: Byron Wilson (1993-99), Jason Caldarera (2000-11, 2016-17), Khalil Bolling 2017-present)
+Notable coaches: Byron Wilson (1993-99), Jason Caldarera (2000-11, 2016-17)

-Bottom Line: Alaska — Robert Service High School
+Bottom Line: Robert Service High School

-Since then, the Cougars have played for the title 10 times and won six.
+Since then, Service High has played for the title 10 times and won six state championships.
 They’ve also produced two NFL Draft picks — two-time Super Bowl champion Mark Schlereth and former University of Colorado standout Brandon Drumm.

 In just seven seasons, former head coach Byron Wilson won four state titles, including three straight from 1997 to 1999.